 Each department has its own set of steps you will need to follow after you are admitted.

-To create your computing account, you’ll need your university ID number, which was included in your letter of admission.
+To create your computing account, you’ll need your university ID number.
+We’ll send you an email with your university ID within two weeks of submitting your application.

 The computing account and email account you’ll create in this step are different than the account you created to apply to IU.
 You must create an IU computing account and an IU email account.